 Kentucky Marijuana Laws

-By , MSLIS · Long Island University
+By , MSLIS Long Island University

 Marijuana possession, sale, and manufacture are regulated by both state and federal law.
-In Kentucky, marijuana is classified as a Schedule I substance, which means that it has a high potential for abuse and no recognized medical value.
-(Ky.
-Rev. Stat.
-Ann. § 218A.040; 902 Ky.
-Admin.
-Regs.
-55:015 (2019).)
-While not covered in this article, it is also a crime to drive under the influence of marijuana in Kentucky.
+Kentucky classifies marijuana as a Schedule I substance, which means that it has a high potential for abuse and no recognized medical value.
+Below are Kentucky's laws and penalties on the possession, cultivation, and trafficking of marijuana.
+Medical marijuana is legal in the state as of January 1, 2025.

 • Four or fewer plants.
 A first offense is a class A misdemeanor punishable with a fine of up to $500, up to 12 months in jail, or both.
 Second and subsequent offenses are class D felonies, punishable with a fine of between $1,000 and $10,000, between one and five years in prison, or both.

 • Five or more plants.
 A first offense is a class D felony, punishable by one to five years in prison, a fine of between $1,000 and $10,000, or both.
-Second and subsequent offenses are class C felonies, punishable with a fine of between $1,000 and $10,000, between five and ten years in prison, or both.
+Second and subsequent offenses are class C felonies, punishable with a fine of between $1,000 and $10,000, between five and 10 years in prison, or both.

 (Ky.
-Rev. Stat.
-Ann. §§ 218A.1423, 532.020, 532.090, 534.030, 534.040 (2019).)
+Rev. Stat. §§ 218A.1423, 532.020, 532.090, 534.030, 534.040 (2025).)

-Marijuana Trafficking in Kentucky
+What Is Marijuana Trafficking in Kentucky?

 • Up to eight ounces.
 A first offense is a class A misdemeanor, punishable with a fine of up to $500, up to 12 months in jail, or both.
 Second and subsequent offenses are class D felonies, punishable with a fine of between $1,000 and $10,000, between one and five years in prison, or both.

 (Ky.
-Rev. Stat.
-Ann. §§ 218A.1411, 218A.1421, 532.020, 532.090, 534.030, 534.040 (2019).)
+Rev. Stat. §§ 218A.010, 218A.1411, 218A.1421, 532.020, 532.090, 534.030, 534.040 (2025).)

 DEFEND YOUR RIGHTS